armin-reichert/pacman/README.md

 ghost.setNavigation(Ghost.State.SAFE, bounce());
 ```

-The individual behaviours are implemented as reusable classes implementing a common interface.
-Behaviours which need to compute routes in the maze can just call the method **Maze.findPath(Tile source, Tile target)** which runs the A* path finder on the underlying grid graph (which is completely useless for such a maze, but it sounds better than BFS :-).
+The move behaviours are implemented as reusable classes with a common interface.
+Behaviours which need to compute shortest routes in the maze can just call the method **Maze.findPath(Tile source, Tile target)**.

-This is the "chase(victim)" behavior implementation:
+This method runs the A* path finding algorithm on the underlying grid graph (which is rather useless in this case but hey, it sounds cooler than BFS :-).
+You might ask why A* is "useless" here: it's because the Pac-Man maze here is represented a grid-like graph where the distance between vertices (tiles) is always the same.
+So a Dijkstra or even A* path finding algorithm will just degenerate to plain breadt-first search (correct my if I'm wrong).
+Of course you could represent the graph differently, for example by vertices only for crossings and weighted edges for passages.
+In that case, Dijkstra or A* would be more useful.

+As an example, this is the *chase(victim)* code:

 ```java
 /**